janstarke/mactime2/README.md

 ## Changes to original `mactime`

  - no implicit conversion of timestamp to local date/time
- - possibility of explicit timezone corrrection
+ - possibility of explicit timezone correction
  - other datetime format (RFC3339) which always includes the timezone offset
  - faster